 Curiosity scheduled to conduct first test drill on Mars

 NASA's Mars rover Curiosity is scheduled to carry out the first drilling ever conducted on the Red Planet.
 At a press conference, NASA officials said that the unmanned explorer would test its drill on a target rock within the next two weeks.
-The target selected is the “John Klein” area of Glen Crater where the rover will take rock samples as part of Curiosity’s two-year mission to find places on the Red Planet where life could have or still might exist.
+The target selected is the "John Klein" area of Gale Crater where the rover will take rock samples as part of Curiosity's two-year mission to find places on the Red Planet where life could have or still might exist.

 Curiosity has been on Mars for five months and has now moved into an area marked by sedimentary rock formations laced with sulfate-filled veins and concretions.
 After a comprehensive shakedown and beginning its sampling and analysis mission, the nuclear-powered robot will soon be deploying its drill for the first time.
 The reason why mission control at the Jet Propulsion Laboratory (JPL) in Pasadena, California has waited until now is because this is the most difficult part of the surface mission.